-Our therapists are trained in serving children as young as 3 years old.
+Our therapists are trained in serving children as young as 7 years old.
 We have experience with schools, hospitals, and Autism (ASD) & developmental delays.
-We are staffed and able to get your child in within the week.
+We are staffed and able to get your child in quickly.

 We “get” children.
 Our professionals do play therapy, create a structure with lots of different tools, games, and hands-on experience to help children thrive.